St. William Parish (Lawncrest): The 1980s – renewed growth

-In 1988 "Memorial Hall" at Robbins and Argyle was completed at a cost of $1.25 million and dedicated by Archbishop Bevilacqua.

 In 1989 The Adoration Chapel was opened, dedicated to Mother Katherine Drexel.
 It is behind the Lower Church Altar with entrance off Argyle Street.

 The vacant Annex of the old Lawndale Hospital (now Kindred Hospital) at 6200 Palmetto Street was purchased and provided 14 additional classrooms in 1993.
 It was known as the Primary School.
-Eenrollment at this time was over 1,300 but shortly after this building opened, the numbers started to drop.
+Enrollment at this time was over 1,300 but shortly after this building opened, the numbers started to drop.

-Mortimer organised quite elaborate decorations for the various holidays over the years.
-One most public display, that continues in form to this day, is the Christmas light display with every parish building and tree lit up over the holiday.
+Monsignor Mortimer organised quite elaborate decorations for the various holidays over the years.
+One most public display, that continues in much smaller form to this day, is the Christmas light display that saw every parish building and tree lit up over the Christmas holiday.

 The 1990s – at 75 years, the parish peaks

 By the early 1990s, the Parish, which had started off seventy years earlier with 70 families in a small room, was now a complex of nine buildings and two large churches.
 Over 9,600 parishioners were on the register and attendance at the Sunday masses was over 4,500 people.
 In 1995, the Parish celebrated its 75th anniversary.

 Starting in the mid-90s, white flight began to take hold on the Lower Northeast.
 The German, Irish, Polish and Italian make up of the parish was being augmented by Hispanic, Asian and African Americans who were moving into the community.
 The Parish welcomed the newcomers.
 Still, registration dropped to 8,900 by 1997 then down to just over 7,000 by 2002.
 School enrollment dropped from 1,100 in 1997 to just over 700 in 2002.
 According to Kathleen McDonough, who grew up in the area, Mortimer actively welcomed new arrivals from different ethnic backgrounds, including priests and members of the congregation from Hispanic and South Asian backgrounds.

 Though major change was taking place, St. William parish was listed as one of the top 300 parishes in the US in the book "Excellent Catholic Parishes: The Guide to Best Places and Practices" in 2001.
 St William was one of three parishes in the Diocese and the only parish within the City of Philadelphia to receive this recognition.